kanelincoln/futon-server/README.md

 ## Adding a space

 You can add a space to the database using the addSpace.js Node script.
+You can find an example of the directory structure accepted by the script in `/scripts/addSpace/exampleSpace` directory.

 ### Development